brainsum/brainsum-starterkit/src/sass/3.base/README.md

 include any class or ID selectors.
 Base styles are related to the basic styles of an application, like Typography, Reset and styling of global elements.

-This is the first layer which generates actual CSS, so begins with this directory to down all Sass files will begin without an underscore, and we need to add the individually to the libraries yaml file as **base** SMACSS level.
+This is the first layer which generates actual CSS, so begins with this directory to down all Sass files will begin without an underscore.